 Peony Chameleon ~ Dwarf Hybrid

-Very Early Hybrid, single lavender pink blooms on compact bushes with gray-green foliage, it belongs to the "Rock Garden Peonies" group, (William Krekler-Roy G. Klehm, USA).
+Peony Chameleon is a Very Early Peony Hybrid, single lavender pink blooms on compact bushes with gray-green foliage, it belongs to the "Rock Garden Peonies" group, (William Krekler-Roy G. Klehm, USA).

 Rock Garden PeoniesPeony Chameleon belongs to the Rock Garden Peonies These rock garden peonies are the shortest varieties we grow!
 Very charming, herbaceous perennials, our rock garden peonies have foliage, texture and blossoms sized in perfect proportion to their smaller stature.
 Rock-garden varieties are named for their short heights (generally below 21") and their adaptability for today's smaller landscapes and gardens.